robert-v/Mutate-public/README.md

 ## Limitations
 - Tools selector location - the tool tries to read selected text rectangle and change it's location accordingly, but some apps don't report this.
 In such case the tool falls back to mouse poiner location.
+- Shortcut is intended to work only when text is selected.
+Some tools however report whole line selection even if nothing is selected.
 - Terminals - the transformed text will not overwrite selected text but will appear at the cusor position,
 - Rich text - the tool currently doesn't preserve rich text formatting and will output plain text if rich text is provided as an input.